scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

 The newline character is ``\n``, and the tab character is ``\t``.

-Strings are collections as lists.
+Strings are collections like lists.
 Hence they can be indexed and sliced, using the same syntax and rules.

 Indexing::